landscape view of the busy streets in Hong Kong & a Tram near Park Hotel Group

 Composed of small city blocks bordered by countless short streets, narrow alleys and steep staircases, Sheung Wan is best explored by walking.
 Heading southward from Sheung Wan Station, which is built on reclaimed land in the neighbourhood’s north, the terrain quickly goes from flat to hilly.

 On lower streets such as Bonham Strand and Jervois Street, an independent cafe culture has emerged, featuring organic, single-origin and fair trade coffees from around the world.
-For buzz-hungry coffee aficionados in Hong Kong, the unique character of such cafes as Dandy’s Organic Cafe, The Green Lounge and Barista Jam, among others, are a welcome change of pace in a city that is otherwise dominated by corporate coffee chains.

 In lower Sheung Wan, one is also spoilt for choice when it comes to both local and international cuisine.
 Laksa, poutine, sushi and French-style rotisserie chicken are available alongside Cantonese chezai noodle shops and small storefronts selling bowls of leungcha – cold herbal teas that not only refresh but also restore balance to one’s body, according to the principles of traditional Chinese medicine.